Langtry Manor: The spurious Langtry legend

-Lillie Langtry probably did not become the Prince's mistress until late in 1877 or early in 1878, and the initials E.L.L., which were said to be those of Emilie Le Breton Langtry, were in reality those of Emily Langton Langton.
+Lillie Langtry probably did not become the Prince's mistress until late in 1877 or early in 1878,.
+The initials E.L.L., which were said to be those of Emilie Le Breton Langtry, were in reality those of Emily Langton Langton.
 By 24 May 1877, when Lillie Langtry first met the Prince of Wales, she had already dropped the name Emilie and the monograph on her writing paper was just "LL", whereas Emily Langton Langton's stationery monograph was "E.L.L."